JelmerT/coap-rd/README.md

 This implementation uses [node-coap](https://github.com/mcollina/node-coap) and [levelDB](https://github.com/Level/level) as key value storage for the different resources.

 ## Status
 This is a very basic first implementation.
-Expect some bugs and missing parts.
+Expect lots of bugs and missing parts.

 ## Use
 Just start the server with `node index.js`.
 The server will be started on the standard CoAP port **5683**.
 To run an IPv6 server instead of v4 change `server = coap.createServer()` to `server = coap.createServer({ type: 'udp6' })`

 ## Contributions
-Any contribution or feedback is higly appreciated.
+Any contribution or feedback is highly appreciated.
 Just add a pull request or post an issue or send me feedback over Twitter `@jelmt` or email.

 ## License
 Copyright (c) 2013-2014 Jelmer Tiete <jelmer@tiete.be>